jpzbkk/kodikeys/README.md

 Keyboard combinations using `ctrl` key do not work, as Kodi's EventServer does not seem to recognize them.

-Using shrinkwrapped dependencies to pull in later ws version than kodi-ws uses.
-Old versoins of ws package do not install properly on newer nodejs versions.

 ## Resources
 [Kodi keyboard reference](http://kodi.wiki/view/Keyboard_controls)
 [Kodi EventServer](http://kodi.wiki/view/EventServer)